opencypher/cypher-for-gremlin/tinkerpop/cypher-gremlin-extensions/README.md

 ### Path equality

-In Cypher direction of traversed relationship is not significant for path equality.
+In Cypher direction of the traversed relationship is not significant for path equality.
 Path comparison works different in Gremlin and considers direction.

 Following TCK scenarios rely on that feature: